DataDog/yubikey/README.md

 ## Optional

-Go [here](docs/optional.md) for support on optional bits such as Keybase, VMware Fusion, Docker Content Trust, and signing for different git repositories with different keys.
+Go [here](docs/optional.md) for support on optional bits such as Keybase, VMware Fusion, Docker Content Trust, signing for different git repositories with different keys, and configuring a computer to use an already configured Yubikey.

 ## TODO

 1. Instructions for revoking and / or replacing keys.

 2. Procedures for recovering from key compromise / theft / loss.

 ## References